Random private quantum states: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Ludovico Lami for discussions regarding~\cite{lami2017ultimate}, which was used in~\Cref{prop:psi-M}.
-This research was financially supported by the European Research Council (Grant agreements No.~337603 and No.~648913), the Villum Centre of Excellence for the Mathematics of Quantum Theory, the Danish Council for Independent Research (Sapere Aude), the John Templeton Foundation (Grant No.~48322), the French National Centre for Scientific Research (ANR Project Stoq 14-CE25-0033).
+We would like to thank Ludovico Lami and an anonymous referee for suggesting improvements to the presented results.
+This research was financially supported by the European Research Council (Grant agreements No.~337603 and No.~648913 and No.~818761), the Villum Centre of Excellence for the Mathematics of Quantum Theory, the Danish Council for Independent Research (Sapere Aude), the John Templeton Foundation (Grant No.~48322), the French National Centre for Scientific Research (ANR Project Stoq 14-CE25-0033) and the Bundesministerium f\"ur Bildung und Forschung (BMBF) through Grant 16KIS0857.

 \appendices